hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

-### Find individuals and documents in the pdf file
+### Finding individuals and documents in the pdf file

 For further details of the procedure, see the commented code in src/PNAPdfNameExtractor.java.